This all started during a recent strategy call with a client. They asked a familiar question:

 The 95-5% rule is a harsh but necessary truth.
 In simple terms, it means that 95% of the leads you generate will either be too early in their buying process, completely out of your ICP (Ideal Customer Profile), or simply shopping around.
 Only 5% of your leads are ever truly “ready” to convert.
 But those 5%?
 They don’t stay that way forever.
 They’ll eventually enter the Messy Middle, and when they do, you need to be there to help them make a decision when the time comes.

-This dynamic explains the need to rethink how we measure success.
-For too long, marketers have been obsessed with conversion rates—how many MQLs became SQLs, how many demos were booked, how many deals closed.
-But in the world of the Messy Middle, those conversion metrics are just the tip of the iceberg.
-The real question is: how are you nurturing that 95%?
+This changes everything about how we measure success.
+Marketers have been stuck counting conversions: MQLs to SQLs, demos booked, deals closed.
+But those numbers are just the tip of the iceberg.
+The real question is: how well are you staying connected with the 95% who aren’t ready to buy yet?

 The Dark Social: The Unseen Path to Conversion

-Let’s say you release a new blog post, or a whitepaper and share it on social media.
-You track the engagement, but what you don’t see is that it gets passed around privately.
-One person shares it via email, another sends it through Slack, and yet another shares it in a private LinkedIn group.
-These private shares lead to more downloads and engagement, but none of it shows up in your analytics.
+Let's say you publish a new blog post or whitepaper and share it on social media.
+You can track likes, clicks, and shares, but what you don’t see is how that content gets passed around privately.
+Someone emails it to a colleague, another shares it in a Slack channel, and someone else posts it in a private LinkedIn group.

 What Falls into the Dark Social